North Eastern Airways: Demise

 All NEA's activities stopped with the outbreak of World War II in September 1939, and their headquarters were moved to Liverpool Speke Airport.
 Most of the fleet had been disposed of during the earlier part of 1939, but the Rapides were retained, coming under the control of National Air Communications (NAC), and were all impressed into military service in early 1940.

 One part of the company kept going, however; a subsidiary, Martin Hearn Ltd. Its eponymous founder had worked for Alan Cobham before setting up as an aircraft engineer at Liverpool's Hooton Park in 1935.
 At some point North Eastern Airways must have acquired it.
 During the war it was very active assembling, maintaining and repairing military aircraft, possibly with remaining NEA staff working there, and it continued for several years after the war.

 Meanwhile, the remains of NEA were bought by L.N.E.R in April 1944, and they possibly sold off Martin Hearn Ltd in 1947 when its name was changed to Aero-Engineering and Marine (Merseyside).
 Hern himself departed to run a hotel adjacent to the airfield.
-North Eastern Airways was one of the airlines taken over by BEA on 1 February 1947 in the nationalisation of all private scheduled operators, but this was a formality.
+North Eastern Airways was one of the airlines whose assets were taken over by BEA on 1 February 1947 in the nationalisation of all private scheduled operators, but this was a formality.